Dynamic Electromagnetic Navigation: Introduction

 \subsection{Related Work}

-A common assumption in the field of magnetic manipulation systems is that dynamic effects can be neglected for modeling and control, resulting in quasi-static models \cite{edelmann2017mag_ctrl}, \cite{cenk2014_3Dmodeling}.
+A common assumption in the field of magnetic navigation is that dynamic effects can be neglected for modeling and control, resulting in quasi-static models \cite{edelmann2017mag_ctrl}, \cite{cenk2014_3Dmodeling}.
 Although this assumption may be adequate for a variety of medical applications, there is great potential for utilizing dynamic models and dynamic control algorithms.

 The authors of \cite{valdastri2019rmn_levitation_dyn} derive a dynamic model that captures the interaction of an external, robotically steered, permanent magnet and a magnetic endoscope.
 This model serves as the foundation for synthesizing dynamic control strategies, enabling the magnetic tip of the tethered endoscope to be elevated while navigating along curved paths.
 In a complementary study, a similar experiment is demonstrated utilizing a model predictive controller.
 This predictive controller accounts for the dynamics and system constraints by formulating an optimal control problem that is solved in explicit form \cite{valdastri2019MPC}.